No. 19 Huskies Host No. 12 St. John's At Gampel

 STORRS – The No. 19 UConn men's basketball team (16-6, 8-3 BIG EAST) is back in action for a huge home tilt on Friday night in the Basketball Capital of the World when it hosts league-leading No. 12 St. John's (20-3, 11-1 BIG EAST) at Gampel Pavilion.
 The Friday night spotlight will air on FOX at 8 p.m. with Gus Johnson and Jim Jackson on the call.

-Friday's contest will include UConn joining with the BIG EAST to honor the Black Fives.
-It is also a $2 Miller Lite Night, while supplies last.
+At halftime UConn will honor program great Ben Gordon with induction into the Huskies of Honor.
+Friday's contest also will include UConn joining with the BIG EAST to honor the Black Fives and it is a $2 Miller Lite Night, while supplies last.
 Please drink responsibly.

 UConn and St. John's will rekindle a rivalry that dates back to 1951 – one the Red Storm hold a narrow 37-34 all-time lead in.
 Since UConn returned to the BIG EAST ahead of the 2020-21 season they have gone 6-2 against the Red Storm, including all three meetings last season.
 Friday night will be the first ranked match-up in the series since 2000 and the first at Gampel Pavilion since 1992.